Kraballa/MarkWiki/readme.md

 # MarkWiki
 Basic wiki-like interface for a set of markdown files.
 Drop all your markdown into `/text`.
+This file serves as a readme for GitHub as well as the homepage of the Wiki.

 ## Features
 - automatically generated sitemap per directory with navigation options